 Projecting how much it would cost to aggressively pay off your student loans requires some guess-work as well.
 In addition to your future income being a variable, future expenses are as well.
 You might be in a position to pay off all of your student loans in five years, but things like buying a house, having a baby, or changing jobs could throw your calculations way off.

 Another important consideration with aggressive repayment is that you have the option to consolidate you student loans.
 Consolidation of your student loans allows you to lower your interest rates significantly.
 This means a higher portion of your payments are being applied to the principal balance rather than the interest.
 To figure out how much you can save by going the consolidation route, it is important to shop around to compare the rates you qualify for with a number of different student loan consolidation companies.
-You can compare the repayment estimates from the private lenders to the estimates you generated with the federal government to see what your monthly costs would look like and how long it would take you to pay off the debt.
+You can compare the repayment estimates from the private lenders to potential savings from loan forgiveness to see what your monthly costs would look like and how long it would take you to pay off the debt.

 The first concern is that consolidating your federal loans with a private lender wipes away all of the perks that go with federal loans.
 That means no public service loan forgiveness and no income-driven repayments if you lose your job or have your salary cut.